-Existing utilities plan
+Existing Utilities plan

 General

 The existing utilities plan sheet should show the location of utilities with respect to the major signal work at the intersection.
 It has two main purposes:

 Providing the contractor enough information for bidding the work.
 The bid price needs to reflect the risks they will face during construction for signal drilled shafts, horizontal direction drilling, pole foundations, trenching and other underground work associated with a signal project.